bluekitchen/btstack/port/esp32/README.md

 ## Limitations

-### Bug in ESP32 VHCI Implementation
+### Bug in Host Controller to Host Flow Control implementation
-The Host Controller to Host Flow Control of the Virtual HCI (VHCI) on the ESP32 does not work for LE data (it works for HCI Events and Classic ACL packets).
-Without it, it is not possible to slow down incoming data.
+The Link Layer in the ESP32 does not reset the supervision timeout while the Host does not accept new packets (due to slow processing etc..), which will triggger a disconnect based on Connection Timeout (reason 8).
+See https://github.com/espressif/esp-idf/issues/644#issuecomment-325251315

 For most applications, this won't be an issue, but please keep it in mind.
-See https://github.com/espressif/esp-idf/issues/644

 ### Multi-Threading